Hirosvk/Tangolet/proposal/reflection.md

 * designing complex Flux cycle
   * spent many ours planning the flux cycle in the beginning
   * complexity that I did not foresee when I first had an idea
-  * the plan shif
+  * the plan changed quite a bit as I start coding.

-# Mistakes/Failures
-* naming variables and data
-  * especially between Ruby and JavaScript
-## Index features
+# Failure and Fix: Index features
   * For example, on my original design, StudySetIndex would get data from different stores based on props.
 When it's a child of Index view, it would fire an ajax request to the server, and the response goes to IndexStore.
 On the other hand, when it's a child of Klass view, it would not fire a query and get study_set data from KlassStore.
   * This soon became too complicated and was a source of many bugs. the same component was listening for different Stores on any given time, and removal of listener was not executed correctly(i.e. removing non-existing listeners, or not removing existing listeners upon unmounting.)
 It would not update with the correnct information.
   * similar issues occured for other Index components